fesvillar/Project2_Data_Students-EN/README.md

 ![](Images/1.png)

-After opening the table in excel to see what kind of data I was dealing with, I took advantage and organized it.
+After opening the file in excel to see what kind of data I was dealing with, I decided to organize the information right away.

 ![](Images/2.png)